This section explains grades and grade point averages along with our the NAU standards for academic integrity.

 - IP — thesis, dissertation, final project, fieldwork, or internship

-To provide you early feedback and allow you to work with faculty and academic support staff to improve your academic performance, Northern Arizona University provides mid-term grades in certain undergraduate courses during fall and spring terms.
-You can find your mid-term grades for 100- and 200-level courses on the LOUIE system (nau.edu/LOUIE).
-(Be aware that each instructor must evaluate your academic performance and convey to you a clear understanding of your progress before the deadline for withdrawing from sixteen-week courses, which is usually the end of the ninth week of the term, whether or not mid-term grades are provided in that course.
+To provide students with early feedback and allow them to work with faculty and academic support staff to improve their academic performance, Northern Arizona University provides mid-term grades in certain undergraduate courses during fall and spring terms.
+Students can find mid-term grades for 100- and 200-level courses in the LOUIE system (nau.edu/LOUIE).
+(Be aware that each instructor must evaluate academic performance and convey to the student a clear understanding of the student's progress before the deadline for withdrawing from sixteen-week courses, which is usually the end of the ninth week of the term, whether or not mid-term grades are provided in that course.
 See the Registrar's website for exact dates.)

-Then, at the end of each term, your instructor does a final evaluation of your work and submits a letter grade to indicate how well you have met the course objectives.
-You can find your final grades on the LOUIE system.
-(Please be aware that we also make your grades available to your advisor and Northern Arizona University's Dean of Students as well as to the Arizona high school and/or community college you previously attended, if applicable.)
+At the end of each term, the instructor does a final evaluation of the student's work and submits a letter grade to indicate how well the student has met the course objectives.
+Final grades can be found in the LOUIE system.
+(Please be aware that NAU makes grades available to the student's advisor and Northern Arizona University's Dean of Students as well as to the Arizona high school and/or community college the student previously attended, if applicable.)

-Note that grades for courses ending in an "x" are not used to compute your grade point average or to fulfill graduation requirements.
+Note that grades for courses ending in an "x" are not used to compute grade point averages or to fulfill graduation requirements.

-At the end of each term, our instructors do a final evaluation of your work and turn in a letter grade to the Registrar's Office to indicate how well you have met the course objectives.
-(Each faculty member must also evaluate you before the middle of the term and give you a clear understanding of your progress in the course at that time.)
+At the end of each term, instructors do a final evaluation of the student's work and turn in a letter grade to the Registrar's Office to indicate how well the student has met the course objectives.
+(Each faculty member must also evaluate the student before the middle of the term and provide a clear understanding of the student's progress in the course at that time.)